The most famous Cwm Gwaun valley resident

 ‘Bessie’s going to make us Cawl tomorrow’ one of the locals laughs ’I’ve just brought her some swedes and he’s bought her some leeks!’
 He grins through his pint of lukewarm beer.

-It must be a tradition to show our appreciation for Bessie and the way things used to be done, because even we bought some wood for her little fire, and my parents used to bring her fresh strawberries from the farm when they visited about 20 years ago.
+It must be a tradition to show our appreciation for Bessie and the way things used to, because even we bought some wood for her little fire, and my parents used to bring her fresh strawberries from the farm when they visited about 20 years ago.
 Even the walls of the room are peppered with notes from all around the world- donations from her devoted visitors from far and wide.

-‘Wyt ti’n siarad cymraeg?’ she asks.
+‘Wyt ti’n siarad Cymraeg?’ she asks.
 Do you speak Welsh?

 ‘Wrth gwrs’.
 Of course.
 I say and she smiles to hear her language spoken.